The Web Health

 What is a Tension Headache

-But don’t worry – this guide is here to help you understand what these headaches are, what causes them, and how to get rid of them.
+So here’s a guide to help you understand what these headaches are, what causes them, and how to get rid of them.

 Types of Tension Headaches